LarryVincent/customer-class/content/objectives/introduction.md

 ### This Site

-I created this site to be an easy guide to each week of the course.
+I created this site to be an easy guide to the course.
 You will find each week's agenda, learning objectives, relevant content (videos, audio, reading), and information about upcoming assignments.
-It is optional for you to return to this site during the course, but I hope you find it useful.

 ### Blackboard

 I rarely use Blackboard.
-I will occasionally post materials there, but I would encourage you to rely more on the other tools listed here.
+I will occasionally post materials there, but I would encourage you to rely more on the other tools listed here, especially Slack.

 ### Slack